-In 2022, the median dissolved oxygen concentration was above the lower limit for all warm water (2B) streams (5.0 mg/L as daily minimum) and most of the cold water (2A) streams (7.0 mg/L as daily minimum) during baseflow conditions (dashed blue lines; Figure 7).
+In 2023, the median dissolved oxygen concentration was above the lower limit for all warm water (2B) streams (5.0 mg/L as daily minimum) and most of the cold water (2A) streams (7.0 mg/L as daily minimum) during baseflow conditions (dashed blue lines; Figure 7).
 The sample median for SC806 (coldwater site) was below the standard during baseflow conditions.
-Like in previous years, the North Creek sites were closer to the threshold than other monitoring sites, but not below.

-Median concentrations for runoff samples were above the threshold at all monitoring sites.
+Median concentrations for runoff samples were above the threshold at most monitoring sites; SC806 had a median below the standard.
 Lower dissolved oxygen levels during or following runoff events could be the result of warmer water that is less capable of holding dissolved oxygen, flux of organic material which increases the biochemical oxygen demand, and/or flushing of warm ponded water or water draining directly from warm impervious surfaces from upstream.
 Snowmelt samples had relatively high dissolved oxygen medians at all stations.
 This is expected because the time of year is characterized by very cold water and minor biochemical oxygen demand.

 Figure 7.
-Dissolved oxygen for each station, categorized by sample type, for 2022.
+Dissolved oxygen for each station, categorized by sample type, for 2023.